Enhance Your CV Using These 14 Helpful Suggestions

-Why is it important to enhance your CV?
+Why's it important to improve your CV?

-10 ways to enhance your CV
+14 ways to enhance your CV

 Related: Q&A: What Is a CV Profile?

-2. Add quantifiable statements throughout
+2. Add quantifiable statements

-For example, rather than saying, "I coordinated events while overseeing a team of event specialists," say: "I coordinated over 200 events while overseeing a team of 15 event specialists."
+For example, rather than saying, "I coordinated events while overseeing a team of event specialists," try saying, "I coordinated over 200 events while overseeing a team of 15 event specialists."

-3. Ensure your CV is two or more pages in length
+3. Ensure your CV is two or more pages

-4. Create multiple CVs for different industries
+4. Create multiple CVs for different roles

-Another way to enhance your CV is to create multiple documents for different areas of your expertise.
-For example, if you have experience working as a history professor, but you also have experience as a researcher and author, consider creating three different CVs that highlight each area of relevant expertise.
-If you want to pursue a writing job, create a CV that specifically showcases your previous educational experiences and jobs that qualify you for a writing position.
+Create multiple documents for different areas of your expertise.
+For example, if you have experience working as a history professor, but you also have experience as a researcher and author, consider creating three different CVs highlighting each area of relevant expertise.
+If you wish to pursue writing jobs, create a CV specifically showcasing your previous educational experiences and jobs that qualify you for a writing position.
 This enhancement tactic allows you to organize your various skills and credentials to discuss them in greater detail.

-5. Revise the font and format throughout
+5. Revise fonts and formats

-Summarizing what you have learned from past roles is optional, but it can be a great way to increase page length while also showing employers what specific skills, habits and lessons you learned from each professional and educational experience.
-For example, for a job as a marketing manager, you could include the summary: "From my time as a marketing manager with Clawson Marketing Solutions, I developed an understanding of inbound marketing strategies, and how these methods could invoke cost-saving initiatives within a larger marketing campaign."
+Summarizing what you have learned from past roles is optional, but it can be beneficial to increase page length while showing employers your specific skills, habits and lessons learned.
+For example, if you're applying for a marketing manager position, you may include, "In my time as a marketing manager at Clawson Marketing Solutions, I developed an understanding of inbound marketing strategies and how these methods may invoke cost-saving initiatives within larger campaigns."